Search the FAQs

 Use the form to search the FAQs or browse by category below

-Look out for them in their respective start corrals in Preston Park (or Withdean Park if you are starting from the fast start).
+Look out for them in their respective start corrals in Preston Park (or Withdean Park if you are starting from the fast start), they will have balloons attached to them.

-Yes, there will be baggage trucks at Preston Park open from 7am that will take your belongings to the finish line where you can collect them.
+Yes, there will be marathon and BM10k baggage trucks at Preston Park that will take your belongings to the finish line where you can collect them.

 Please make sure you have attached your baggage sticker to your kit bag which you will be given with your Race Pack.